-- Implementation of automatic systems and management processes, including the respective information exchange flows between platforms in the ATR system, required for the publication of rules for the negotiation of products with delivery in VTP on the MIBGAS, S.A. trading platform; - Implementation of new rules and respective automatic systems in the ATR system, resulting from the publication of the Overall Technical Management Procedures Manual (MPGTG); - Implementation of the process for managing requests for information, complaints and service requests on the @IGN platform, for use by Market Agents and Distribution Network Operators;

-- Implementation of internal processes regarding the exchange of data/information for purposes of eligibility for participation in the organized market in the Portuguese virtual transaction point, and the implementation of settlement under the MPGTG, between the REN and MIBGAS systems (with regard to spot products, as a Market Operator); - Upgrading of the outfall tunnel to eliminate sea water; - Upgrade of equipment and systems at the end of working life; - Anti-corrosion protection equipment and components to ensure system integrity.
+- Implementation of automatic systems and management processes, including the respective information exchange flows between platforms in the ATR system, required for the publication of rules for the negotiation of products with delivery in VTP on the MIBGAS, S.A. trading platform; - Implementation of new rules and respective automatic systems in the ATR system, resulting from the publication of the Overall Technical Management Procedures Manual (MPGTG); - Implementation of the process for managing requests for information, complaints and service requests on the @IGN platform, for use by Market Agents and Distribution Network Operators; - Implementation of internal processes regarding the exchange of data/information for purposes of eligibility for participation in the organized market in the Portuguese virtual transaction point, and the implementation of settlement under the MPGTG, between the REN and MIBGAS systems (with regard to spot products, as a Market Operator); - Updating of the technologies used in the supervision and control of the National Gas System, more specifically, those used in the support room, required for switching workplaces, to guarantee health and continuity of service, as a risk mitigation measure, in light of the pandemic taking place in the country; - Introduction of access and information security improvements with respect to technological architectures and processes, including interfaces with third parties.